microsoft/botframework-solutions/docs/_docs/virtual-assistant/handbook/events.md

 Native event activities are not supported on the [Bot Framework Emulator](https://aka.ms/botframework-emulator), you can work around this using the [**EventDebugMiddleware**]({{site.baseurl}}/overview/virtual-assistant-template/#middleware) class that comes with the Virtual Assistan template.
 You can send messages with a string payload following the format:
 **/event:{ "Name": "{Event name}", "Value": "{Event value}" }**.
-The middleware tranposes these values onto an event activity to be processed.
+The middleware transposes these values onto an event activity to be processed.